noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

       - indicated by a socket (just a reversed lollipop)
   - Relationship: dependencies between components, or between components & interfaces
     - between components, or between components & interfaces are generally the same thing
-    - ^ because all interfaces are implemented components
+    - ^ because all components implement interfaces
-      - so a diagram with nothing but interfaces, can be interpreted by the eventual components that implement them
+      - i.e. an interface only diagram, can be interpreted by the eventual components that implement them

 #### class diagram